Suwon: Sport

 Since 2013, Suwon has been home to the professional baseball team KT Wiz.
 The team played at Sungkyunkwan University until Suwon Baseball Stadium remodeling was completed in time for their elevation to the KBO League in 2015.
 The stadium was previously the home of the Hyundai Unicorns, who folded after the 2007 season.

 Two of the Korean Basketball League and Women's Korean Basketball League's oldest teams, Samsung Thunders and Samsung Life Blueminx respectively, used to be based in Suwon.
-Samsung Thunders relocated to Jamsil Arena in Seoul in 2001, while four years later, Samsung Life moved to Yongin.
+Samsung Thunders relocated to Jamsil Arena in Seoul in 2001 while Samsung Life moved to Yongin in 2005.
 Top-flight men's basketball returned to Suwon in 2021, when KT Sonicboom relocated from Busan to the renamed Suwon KT Sonicboom Arena (formerly Seosuwon Chilbo Gymnasium).

 The 5,145-capacity Suwon Gymnasium is home to the men's and women's V-League volleyball teams Suwon KEPCO Vixtorm and Suwon Hyundai Engineering & Construction Hillstate respectively.
-The gymnasium staged the handball events in the 1988 Summer Olympics.
+This gymnasium staged the handball events in the 1988 Summer Olympics.
 It also hosted handball and table tennis at the 2014 Asian Games and hosted the 2010 Judo World Cup.

 Museums

 Suwon has two national museums.
 The National Map Museum of Korea houses a collection of 33,598 maps.
-It is located at 92 Worldcup-ro, Woncheon-dong.
+This museum is located at 92 Worldcup-ro, Woncheon-dong.
 Admission is free, and the museum opens daily from 10 a.m. to 5 p.m.
-Suwon's second national museum, the National Agricultural Museum of Korea, opened by Seoho Lake in December 2022.
-It is located at 154 Suin-ro, Seodun-dong, admission is free, and it is open daily from 10 a.m. till 6 p.m.
+Suwon's other national museum, the National Agricultural Museum of Korea, opened by Seoho Lake in December 2022.
+This museum is located at 154 Suin-ro, Seodun-dong, admission is free, and it is open daily from 10 a.m. till 6 p.m.

 There are also a number of smaller museums in Suwon.
 For example, Suwon Hwaseong Museum, at 21 Changnyong-daero, Maehyang-dong, features exhibits contextualizing and explaining the construction of Hwaseong.
-Another smaller museum, Haewoojae, has gathered some international attention.
+A smaller museum, which focuses on the history of toilets, Haewoojae, has gathered some international attention.
 Built privately in 2007 at 463 Jangan-ro, Imok-dong, this museum is dedicated to the history of toilets.
 Ownership of Haewoojae was transferred to the city council in 2009.